arcus/education_modules/bash_scripts/bash_scripts.md

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Troubleshooting help</b><br>

 Each line of code must be on a single line inside the plain text file.
 For example if you insert a line break into the last line, the `echo` command will only know to print out the text on the same line as it, and Bash will try to treat the next line as a new command.
-This will result in an error message like "command not found"
+This will result in an error message like "command not found."

 </div>